Head9x/CS-GO_TaeWare_cfgconfig/README.md

-# CS-GO_TaeWare_cfgconfig
+# CS-GO_cfgCopy
-Installer for TaeWare by TaeWilliam

-A simple installer for some CS:GO cfg files and simpleradar (made for TaeWare - 'sold' separately)
+A simple installer for some CS:GO 'cfg' and 'resource' folders

 To use:
 Place latest release in the same folder as the cfg and resource folders you want to copy.
 Run the exe file.
+Add needed options to CS:GO launch options.
 Done.

 It locates CS:GO install directory and copies the files in there.
-Can easily be used for tournaments as well.
+Can easily be used for tournaments.
 Just place it on the player's usb drive and run from there.